-Henry Posner III '77 is chair of the Railroad Development Corporation, Pittsburgh.
-He also serves as chair of Iowa Interstate Railroad, Ferrovias Guatemala, and Hamburg-Koln Express (Germany).
-He is a director of ALL (América Latina Logística)-Central & ALL-Mesopotámico (Argentina) and of Ferrocarril del Pacifico (Colombia), and serves as vice chair of the Hawthorne Group.
-Posner also sits on several boards, including the Winchester Thurston School where he formerly served as board chair, and has been active in welfare programs for the Jewish community in the former Soviet Union and in civic work in Guatemala.
+Henry Posner III '77 is chair of Railroad Development Corporation, Pittsburgh.
+He also serves as chair of Iowa Interstate Railroad, RegioRail (France), and Hamburg-Koln Express (Germany), and serves as vice chair of the Hawthorne Group.
+Posner serves on the boards of the Independent School Chairpersons’ Association and the Winchester Thurston School, where he formerly served as board chair.
+He has been active in welfare programs for the Jewish community in the Former Soviet Union and in civic work in Guatemala.

 Sanjay Swani ’87 has been a general partner at the private equity firm of Welsh, Carson, Anderson & Stowe, New York, since 2001, and a member of the firm’s management committee since 2007.
 He focuses on investments in the information and business services industries.
 Further, he serves on the board of trustees of the American Red Cross in New York and is also a member of the Rockefeller University Council.

 Debra Valentine '76 is group executive, legal, external, and regulatory affairs at Rio Tinto, the global mining and metals company.
 She joined the company in 2008 as head of its legal department.
 She previously was vice president, deputy general counsel, and corporate secretary at United Technology Corporation, and was a partner at the law firm O'Melveny & Meyers in Washington D.C.
 Valentine served as general counsel at the US Federal Trade Commission from 1997-2001.